Careers ProgrammeRaising aspirations from Year 7.

 We have strong links with local employers, colleges, universities and training providers who come in and work with our students to develop their knowledge of local opportunities.
 We arrange visits out of school so students can develop their understanding of opportunities in the working world.

-Careers Journey - From Year 7 - Year 11
+Careers Journey - From Year 7 to Sixth Form

-Our careers program is designed to meet the statutory guidance including the 8 Gatsby Benchmarks.
-Which can be found here.
+Our careers program is designed to meet the statutory guidance including the 8 Gatsby Benchmarks which are:

 During Year 11 students continue to investigate post 16 options, attend the school careers fair (which gives students the opportunity to speak to various professionals and organisations) and start applying for their post 16 destination.
 All Year 11 students will have a 1:1 careers meeting with either the school Careers Lead, Mrs Jones, or a member of Wolverhampton Connexions, where they are able to talk though their career aspirations, post 16 destinations and get support with applying to colleges, 6th forms or apprenticeships.